huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

 We will start in **Angular 1**.
 We need to start out by adding `<task>` tags to the index.html.
 It is between these tags that Angular does all its work.
 For this post we are not concerned with `ng-controller="MainCtrl"`, but this is required in Angular 1 as everything starts with a controller.
-If you are familar with Angular 1 you can just view the code snippets and move on to the Angular 2 section.
+If you are familiar with Angular 1 you can just view the code snippets and move on to the Angular 2 section.

 ``` html